Ideas for Keeping Your Agile Marketing Retrospectives Fresh

 When you want to break out of the three question format but still want to direct conversation, you can try a grab bag of different question types.

-A recent Retro of ours featured these topics:
+One Retro with a team featured these topics:

 - Describe this past sprint in one word.

 - What’s something that caused problems last sprint?